 Nail avulsion, removal of nail plate, chemical treatments (eg, 40-50% urea solution for very thickened nails) and matrixectomy may enhance the effectiveness of oral treatment.

-Studies are reporting the successful use of laser treatment but a meta-analyses of two randomised trials and several other studies recommended further research using larger populations and clearer methodology.
+Studies are reporting the successful use of laser treatment but a Cochrane review recommended further research.

 - Diagnostic uncertainty remains.